 - A fetal Doppler can cause unnecessary panic.
 Not being able to detect your baby’s heartbeat can be a serious cause of stress.
 However, this may just be the result of device usage rather than having anything to do with your baby’s health.

 - A fetal Doppler can give you a false sense of security.
-Conversely, you may be lulled into thinking that all is well when, in fact, there are reasons to check in with your doc.
+Conversely, you may be lulled into thinking that all is well when, in fact, there may be reasons to check in with your doc.

 In fact, while the FDA has approved these handheld devices for use, they specifically state that they should be used by trained professionals.

-If you’re not too keen to jump into DIY heart monitoring, your healthcare provider can help you out.
+If you’re not too keen to jump into DIY heart monitoring, reaching out to your healthcare provider can help.

 Can fetal Dopplers harm baby?

 When used properly, for no more than a few minutes once a week, baby should be perfectly fine with an at-home fetal Doppler.